BlueM/Pashua-Binding-Tcl/Readme.md

 Requirements
 =============
 This code requires Tcl 8 and Pashua.
 The Tcl executables shipped by Apple since Mac OS X 10.6 can be used to run the code.

+It is compatible with Pashua 0.10.
+It will work with earlier versions of Pashua, but non-ASCII characters will not be displayed correctly, as any versions before 0.10 required an argument for marking input as UTF-8.